 Sankt Gallen pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Sankt Gallen is high; grass is high; cypress is low.
-Tomorrow (26 June 2026) levels are similar.
-Over the following five days cypress and grass will decrease.
+Today (16 July) pollen in Sankt Gallen is medium; grass is medium; cypress is low.
+Tomorrow (17 July 2026) levels are similar - grass declining.
+Over the following five days cypress will increase; grass will decrease.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app